-Do you think a relative, friend or co-worker is suffering from a gambling problem, or is not gambling responsible?
+Do you think a relative, friend or co-worker is suffering from a gambling problem or is not gambling responsible?
 It’s important that you act.
-You can do this by letting the said person know how you feel or encourage the person to seek help.
+You can do this by letting the said person know how you feel or encouraging the person to seek help.

 As mentioned, most addicts know that they have a problem and many, although not all, are relieved to get help and recognition.